OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 packet is reconstructed by the defragment-engine, the engine sends on the reassembled packet to rest of Suricata.

-There are three options within defrag: max-frags, prealloc and timeout.
 At the moment Suricata receives a fragment of a packet, it keeps in memory that other fragments of that packet will appear soon to complete the packet.
 However, there is a possibility that one of the fragments does not appear.
-To prevent Suricata for keeping waiting for that packet (thereby using memory) there is a timespan after which Suricata discards the fragments.
+To prevent Suricata for keeping waiting for that packet (thereby using memory) there is a timespan after which Suricata discards the fragments (timeout).
 This occurs by default after 60 seconds.

 ::

   defrag:
+    memcap: 32mb
+    hash-size: 65536
+    trackers: 65535    # number of defragmented flows to follow
-    max-frags: 65535
+    max-frags: 65535   # number of fragments do keep (higher than trackers)
     prealloc: yes
     timeout: 60